-Thesis manual for the BA programme History / History and International Studies
+Thesis manual for the MA programme History

-This thesis manual is consistent with the Bachelor's thesis regulations of the Faculty of Humanities.
-Those general regulations include the guidelines concerning the nature, form, assessment and completion of the thesis in the context of the VU-wide concern for educational quality and the rules of the faculty Examination Board.
-This programme-specific course manual concerns the thesis process in the third year of the History Bachelor's (including the History and International Studies international track).
-As in the case of the thesis regulations, this thesis manual is intended for both students and supervisors, so that both parties are informed of the shared objectives and possibilities.
+This thesis manual is consistent with the Master's thesis regulations of the Faculty of Humanities.
+Those general regulations include the guidelines concerning the nature, form, assessment and completion of the thesis in the context of the VU-wide concern to uphold educational quality and the rules of the faculty Examination Board.
+This programme-specific course manual concerns the thesis process in the one-year History Master's programme.
+As in the case of the thesis regulations, this thesis manual is intended for both students and supervisors, so that both parties are informed of their shared objectives and possibilities.